 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-A recently restored 18th-century mausoleum, designed by James Wyatt, and set in peaceful woodland
+Restored 18th-century mausoleum, set in peaceful woodland

 The managed wood pasture at Cobham is historically significant as it is considered by many to be the closest type of landscape in lowland Britain to that which existed in prehistoric times.
 Set within the Kent Downs Area of Outstanding Natural Beauty (AONB) the site is also classified as a Site of Special Scientific Interest (SSSI) due to the rarity of the wood pasture habitat.

-Grazing cattle have been introduced to help restore the woodland pasture, enabling the mosaic of grasses, herbaceous plants and scrub, which are characteristic of this important environment, to re-establish.
+Grazing Highland cattle have been introduced to help restore the woodland pasture, enabling the mosaic of grasses, herbaceous plants and scrub, which are characteristic of this important environment, to re-establish.